Single-Frame Point-Pixel Registration via Supervised Cross-Modal Feature Matching: Methodology

 However, even after this transformation, some differences persist between the LiDAR intensity image and the grayscale image which must be explicitly addressed.
 The grayscale image is dense and continuous, offering rich textural and geometric cues that capture fine details such as edges and surface variations.
 In contrast, the intensity image derived from a single-frame point cloud remains inherently sparse.
 Moreover, reflectance intensity and RGB values correspond to fundamentally different physical properties, resulting in distinct response patterns across these modalities.
 Consequently, these inherent differences motivate the use of separate feature extractors tailored to each modality’s characteristics rather than forcing a shared representation prematurely.
 To this end, we adopt a ResNet-like~\cite{he2016deep} dual-backbone architecture with non-shared weights to extract hierarchical features from both $\boldsymbol{I}_{\text{LiDAR}}$ and $\boldsymbol{I}_{\text{cam}}$.
 Each branch independently processes one modality and outputs two feature maps, a coarse-level feature $\boldsymbol{F}^c \in \mathbb{R}^{\frac{H}{8} \times \frac{W}{8} \times C_c}$ and a fine-level feature $\boldsymbol{F}^f \in \mathbb{R}^{\frac{H}{2} \times \frac{W}{2} \times C_f}$.
 We denote the features from $\boldsymbol{I}_{\text{LiDAR}}$ as $\boldsymbol{F}^c_0$ and $\boldsymbol{F}^f_0$, and those from $\boldsymbol{I}_{\text{cam}}$ as $\boldsymbol{F}^c_1$ and $\boldsymbol{F}^f_1$.

 Finally, the coarse-level features \(\boldsymbol{F}^c\) are first flattened and passed through a positional encoding layer, resulting in \(\widetilde{\boldsymbol{F}}^c \in \mathbb{R}^{(H/8 \cdot W/8) \times C_c}\), which are then fed into the LoFTR module~\cite{sun2021loftr}.
 The module employs multiple layers of self-attention and cross-attention to establish dense correlations between the two modalities, yielding a pair of enhanced features with consistent semantics across LiDAR and camera domains, facilitating more robust multi-modal fusion.
+Unlike prior works that either ignore intensity or treat it as a simple additional channel, our approach leverages intensity, instead of depth, as a modality-bridging cue within a detector-free registration pipeline.
+Through per-pixel training, intensity features and grayscale features are mapped into a shared feature space.
+In addition, sparse regions are suppressed to prevent isolated intensity values from degrading feature robustness and overall training effectiveness.
+This integration is central to our novelty, enabling robust point-pixel matching from a single sparse LiDAR scan without relying on multi-frame accumulation.